mbcastro/multikernel/README.md

 Currently, the multikernel version of Nanvix features an architectural port for the Kalray MPPA-256 processor and the following facilities:

 * Exokernel: provides low-level platform-independent inter-process communication primitives.

-	* Name Service: provides a naming linking and resolution scheme that enables processes to communicate in the underlying platform regardless their physical location.
+* Name Service: provides a naming linking and resolution scheme that enables processes to communicate in the underlying platform egardless their physical location.

 * IPC Module: relies on the Name Service to provide to other servers and also user applications high-level inter process communication primitives.

 * Semaphores Service: exports to user applications a POSIX-compliant named semaphore abstraction.

 * Shared Memory Service: exports to user applications a POSIX-compliant named shared memory region abstraction.

 License and Maintainers